Kings Beach Fireworks & Beach Celebration on Lake Tahoe - No Event This Year (2026)

 The North Shore’s Natural Rewards

-Burton Creek State Park, beginning half a mile from the Kings Beach shoreline on North Tahoe’s residential streets, preserves 2,000 acres of Sierra Nevada pine forest with 11 miles of hiking and mountain biking trails accessible without entry fees or reservation requirements.
+Burton Creek State Park, located half a mile from the Kings Beach shoreline on North Tahoe’s residential streets, preserves 2,000 acres of Sierra Nevada pine forest and offers 11 miles of hiking and mountain biking trails accessible without entry fees or reservation requirements.
 The park’s meadow sections, moist with late-season snowmelt even in July, support populations of wildflowers and Steller’s jays whose density rewards the morning hiker willing to arrive before the day’s recreational priorities shift definitively toward the beach and the water.
 Stateline Fire Lookout, accessible by trail from Kings Beach, delivers a summit view of the entire lake basin that the surrounding commercial infrastructure invariably forgets to adequately promote.

 Where to Eat